Earlybird Deadline: January 31*

 - Application Process

-Summer applications are reviewed beginning when the application opens in November.
-Our Admissions Office only reviews completed applications; admission decisions are released as they are made.
-Please allow up to three weeks after we have received your completed application for an admission decision to be emailed to you.
+Summer applications are reviewed starting in late fall.
+Our Admissions Office only reviews completed applications, which includes the applicant’s personal statement essay, a response from the applicant’s reference, and application fee (if submitted after January 31).
+Admission decisions are released as they are made.
+Please allow up to three weeks after we have received your completed application for an admission decision to be emailed to your primary email address.

-Upon starting your application, you will receive a NetID and temporary NetID password.
-A NetID is your login credential that will allow you to access the various electronic resources made available to you while participating in our program.
-Your temporary password will expire in 72 hours, so we encourage you to enroll in Password Station, Georgetown’s password management system.
+Upon starting your application, you will receive a NetID and a temporary NetID password.
+A NetID is the login credential that will allow you to access the various electronic resources made available to you while participating in our program.
+Your one-time-use password will expire within hours after logging in with it for the first time.
+We strongly encourage you to enroll in Georgetown’s Password Management System and enroll in Duo two-factor authentication immediately.
 This site is where you can go to establish a permanent password, recover or reset your password, and change your security questions.
-Please review our Password FAQs for more information.
+For additional information, please visit the University Information Services (UIS) website.